 - 3b.
-The cost of placing fill or flood proofing up to an elevation of 837 feet or above is expected to be equal to or greater than the value of the total tax abatement to be received under the Urban Revitalization Plan, as estimated by the City Assessor. - 4.
-A public sidewalk is to be constructed along Southeast 16th Street adjacent to the property that is outside the Floodway Overlay District. - 5.
+The cost of placing fill or flood proofing up to an elevation of 887 feet or above is expected to be equal to or greater than the value of the total tax abatement to be received under the Urban Revitalization Plan, as estimated by the City Assessor. - 4.
+A public sidewalk is to be constructed along the south side of Southeast 16th Street adjacent to the property. - 5.
 The property will be used for uses permitted in the applicable zoning district except for the following as further defined and described in the Ames Zoning Ordinance: - a.
 Wholesale trade - b.
 Mini-storage warehouse facilities - c.
 Transportation, communications, and utility uses - d.
 Institutional uses - e.
 Adult entertainment businesses - f.
 Detention facilities - g.
 Agricultural or industrial equipment sales - h.
 Agricultural and farm related activities

-[City Council may want to consider other exceptions from attached list of uses permitted in the Highway-Oriented Commercial zoning district.]
+[City Council may want to consider other exceptions from the list of uses currently permitted in the Highway-Oriented Commercial zoning district shown on Attachment C.]